 If an agreement cannot be reached and you wish to get divorced, then you will likely have to file a contested divorce.
 This is where one party files for divorce and serves the other party with the divorce paperwork.
 The other spouse, once served, has a limited amount of time to respond and if they do not, then the filing party may be able to receive their divorce by default.
 If the other party does respond, then there will usually be hearings set and a contested divorce will begin.
 A contested divorce continues until both parties either reach an agreement as to all contested issues or have a trial and let the judge in their case decide these issues for them.

 We can help you get a contested divorce, but the fees are much higher.
-We will require a retainer upfront of anywhere from $1500 to $4000 or more, depending on your circumstances.
+We will require a retainer upfront of thousands of dollars, depending on your circumstances.
 The divorce attorney then bills out of that retainer at an hourly rate until he or she has worked enough so that the retainer is empty.
 At that point you have to refill the retainer in order for the attorney to keep working on the case.
 Call us today and speak with our divorce attorney and they can give you a quick phone consultation and quote you a retainer fee for your particular case.

 It is always cheaper and simpler to reach an agreement beforehand and file an uncontested divorce, but if that is not possible then call our Pleasant Grove divorce lawyers to discuss the contested divorce process in your county.

 Our Pleasant Grove divorce attorneys are currently charging a low flat rate of $390 to handle your simple uncontested divorce without minor children of the marriage and $490 if you do have minor children.
 This does not include a filing fee that each county requires as well.